liamgauthier/Turing-Machine-Sim/README.md

 ### Run a Program

 Once you have initialized a program and a tape, there are two ways to run the program.
 You can use the `program.run()` method or the `program.controlled_run()` method. `run()` takes a `tape` as an argument and runs until the process halts. `controlled_run()` has three arguments, `tape`, `time`, and `timeType`. `tape` is the `tape` object you want to execute the program on. `time` is the length of time, in units of `timeType`, that the program will run for before being pre-emptively halted. `timeType` takes one of "h", "m", "s", "ms", or "u" where "h" means units of hours, "m" means units of minutes, "s" means units of seconds, "ms" means units of milliseconds, and "u" is a number of times an instruction will be applied to the `tape`. `controlled_run()` is preferable while debugging if you are unsure that your program will halt.
-However, It adds extra time complexity, so if you know your program will halt then `run()` is better.
+However, it adds extra time complexity, so if you know your program will halt then `run()` is better.

 ```
 print(my_turing_machine_program.run(hello_word_tape))